SP Energy Networks (SPEN): Development of the Real Time Fault Level Monitor

 Continually validate network computer Fault Level models.
 Where computer modelled Fault Level is used to drive routing decisions, real measurements (of Fault Level) can be used to validate the computer models.

 Increase re-routing options.
 A Fault Level Monitor can inform those driving network changes whether the actual prospective fault level is in line with the worst case modelled figure currently assumed.
-A Real Time FLM value can give accurate, actual, real time prospective fault level values that could be lower than the modelled values if all generation assumed to be on the network is in fact not connected or switched on.
+A Real Time FLM value can give accurate, actual, real time prospective fault level values that could be lower than the modelled values if all generation assumed to be on the network is in fact not connected or active.
 More re-routing options may therefore be made available to those managing the network, creating opportunities for customers to be restored to the grid earlier than might otherwise have been thought possible.

 Exploit absent but assumed Generation/Motor Contribution.
 The inclusion of Downstream Motor Contribution by the RTFLM to yield total prospective fault level will therefore increase flexibility to exploit contingency capacity not only in critical situations but also during normal running of the network.
 This is particularly relevant where actual Motor Contribution is not well known.

-We also hope to provide improvements to health and safety through the identification of network conditions pushing fault level close to or over the design rating of substation equipment.
+Provide improvements to health and safety through the identification of network conditions pushing fault level close to or over the design rating of substation equipment.

 Validate breaker settings.
 Observe where fault level is significantly higher or lower than calculated, validating breaker settings where either scenario may adversely affect breaker operation (and protection of downstream infrastructure).